 Perhaps you’re thinking of taking the leap towards owning your first home but would like to double-check that you qualify as a first-time buyer.
 Maybe you were previously involved in the ownership of a property and need to clarify whether you still meet the definition of a first-time buyer.

-Either way, given how much you could save through Stamp Duty Land Tax (SDLT) relief and the help you might also get through government Help to Buy schemes, being classed as a first-time buyer can make a significant difference.
-It makes sense to have a clear understanding of who is – and who isn’t – a first-time buyer.
+Either way, given how much you could save through Stamp Duty Land Tax (SDLT) relief and the mortgage deal perks you may be able to access by being classed as a first-time buyer, it’s a good idea to have a clear understanding of first-time buyer status in the UK.

-If you’re a first-time buyer, you don’t have to pay stamp duty for properties valued up to £300,000.
-If the price of your property is higher than that, you pay 5% on the portion between £300,001 and £500,000.
-If the property costs more than £500,000, there’s no Stamp Duty relief.
+If you’re a first-time buyer, you don’t have to pay Stamp Duty for properties valued up to £425,000.
+If the price of your property is higher than that, you pay 5% on the portion between £425,001 and £625,000.
+If the property costs more than £625,000, there’s no Stamp Duty relief.
 Being classified as a first-time buyer therefore can make a significant difference to your costs when buying a home.
-Read more about Stamp Duty for First Time Buyers
+Read more about Stamp Duty for First Time Buyers.

 It’s worth reading this definition carefully, given how much might be at stake.
 An "interest” here is defined as any direct equity stake in a property – freehold or leasehold – even if the equity held is small.
-On the other hand, if you’ve owned property indirectly, such as through a limited company or through a real estate investment fund, this does not count, and you can still consider yourself a first-time buyer.
+On the other hand, if you’ve owned property indirectly, such as through a limited company or through a real estate investment fund, this does not count, and you can still consider yourself a first-time buyer eligible for the Stamp Duty exemption.
 The key issue is whether any property ownership entitled you to occupy or possess the land.

 One exception mentioned in the HMRC document is in the case where someone has previously owned a property with a lease of 21 years or less.
 This is considered by the tax authority to be a short lease and not relevant.
 You can therefore re-enter the housing market as a first-time buyer.